gleasonw/gallicaGetter/README.md

 for record in records:
     print(record.getRow())
 ```
-Retrieve all issues that mention "Brazza" from 1890 to 1900.
+Retrieve 15 issues that mention "Brazza" from 1890 to 1900.

 ```python
 import gallicaGetter